MaibornWolff/database-performance-comparison/README.md

 Both PostgeSQL and YugabyteDB take advantage of a provided index on temperature and are able to efficiently calculate the minimum and maximum temperature.
 CockroachDB seems to not have that optimization and needs a table scan to calculate the result.

 When doing the query test against InfluxDB the service received an OOM kill with the insert configuration.
 To successfully complete the queries the service memory had to be increased to 100Gi.

+For TimescaleDB query performance is also very dependent on the number and size of chunks.
+Too many or too few can negatively impact performance.

 For all databases there seems to be a rough linear correlation between query times and database size.
 So when running the tests with only 50 million rows the query times were about 10 times as fast.